Running a command with a timeout in Go

 This solves the problem because children created via fork will inherit the parent’s process group ID, and a kill sent to the group ID will kill the process and all of its descendants.

 Here is code to kill the group ID after a 2 second timeout.
-There are multiple ways to implement this, here we are using a channel with select:
+The implementation below uses a channel with select:

 log.Println("starting")